cisco-intersight/terraform-provider-intersight/website/docs/r/iam_end_point_user_policy.html.markdown

 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `password_properties`:(Array with Maximum of one item) -"Set password properties for endpoint users."
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
   + `enable_password_expiry`:(bool)"Enables password expiry on the endpoint."
   + `enforce_strong_password`:(bool)"Enables a strong password policy Strong password requirements: A. The password must have a minimum of 8 and a maximum of 20 characters.
 B. The password must not contain the User's Name.
 C. The password must contain characters from three of the following four categories.
 1) English uppercase characters (A through Z).
 2) English lowercase characters (a through z).
 3) Base 10 digits (0 through 9).
 4) Non-alphabetic characters (! , @, #, $, %, ^, &, *, -, _, +, =)."
+  + `force_send_password`:(bool)"User password will always be sent to endpoint device.
+If the option is not selected, then users password will be sent to endpoint device if password is changed for existing users and for new users."
   + `grace_period`:(int)"Time period until when you can use the existing password, after it expires."
   + `notification_period`:(int)"The duration by when the password will expire."
   + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."